PrinceOfPuppers/neon-dragons/README.md

 Devlopment Goals
 ----------------
--change config to yaml
+-change appearence of orbs to resemble small creatures

+-simplify collision checking using current points list

 -add insta-death to snakes that stray off screen

 -add in self intersection and eating

--add win/replay screen

 -have cut off segments drop an orb proportional to how many segments where cut off